foxitsoftware/PDF_UA-2/README.md

 ## MathML

 PDF 2.0 in conjunction with PDF/UA-2 recognizes two methods of semantically denote math.
 Both methods require the use of *Formula* structure element and then:
-- Use \<mathml\> elements in the MathML namespace as direct children
+- Use \<mathml\> elements in the MathML namespace as direct children or
-- or the associated MathML data in the *AF* property of the structure element
+- the associated MathML data (XML file) in the *AF* property of the structure element

 In our PoC we use the second option.

+## A sammple of a formula and associated file

 ## Logic in providing Associated file